E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/SINGLEPATH/readme.rst

 where the prime on the trace indicates a trace over the subsystem degrees of freedom.

 The software module developed here is based on a Trotter-based scheme for simulating quantum-classical Liouville dynamics in terms of an ensemble of surface-hopping trajectories.
 The method can be used to compute the dynamics for longer times with fewer trajectories than the sequential short-time propagation (SSTP) algorithm, which is also based on surface-hopping trajectories.
 The full derivation of the algorithm is given in the J.Chem Paper cited above.
 Here the software focus is to refactor the original code which until now was a purely serial so that it can be used efficiently on massively parallel machines.
 For mathematical details, we refer the reader to eq.30-35 of the paper.

 Applications
 ____________
-The applications of quantum surface hopping include, among others, nonadiabatic chemical rate processes involving electronic, vibrational or other degrees of freedom, decoherence in open quantum systems and quantum transport processes.
+The applications of quantum surface hopping include, among others, non-adiabatic chemical rate processes involving electronic, vibrational or other degrees of freedom, decoherence in open quantum systems and quantum transport processes.
 Decoherence due to coupling with the environment is a fundamental difficulty in the development of quantum computing.
-The ability to predicit, control and reduce decoherence requires a adaquate description of the associated non-adiabatic processes taking place.
+The ability to predict, control and reduce decoherence requires an adequate description of the associated non-adiabatic processes taking place.
 Quantum effects and frequently non-adiabaticity also underlie the study of ultra-fast rate processes in solution.

 Algorithms and Software Implementation